** With the ever increasing threat to the business and home user on the Internet, security has become a critically important topic.

 Virus writers are also known to use the endless list of email addresses included in forwards when writing code.

-2. The popular social sites such as MySpace are known to infect systems.
-And whether you are on a site such as MySpace or just browsing, downloading files from an unknown source is a dangerous habit.
+2. The popular social sites such as Facebook are known to infect systems.
+And whether you are on a site such as Facebook or just browsing, downloading files from an unknown source is a dangerous habit.

 3. This also includes popular peer-to-peer file sharing programs, such as Limewire, Kazaa, and Bearshare.

 4. Porn sites, or adult video downloads, etc... are an invitation to disaster.
-If a user is prone to visiting these sites, it is not a matter of if, but WHEN, their system falls prey to virus and/or spyware infections.
+If a user is prone to visiting these sites, it is not a matter of if, but WHEN, their system falls prey to some very nasty stuff!

 5. Additionally, never click on a link in an email.
 There are many 'phishing' attempts that come in email form that appear